bswa006/mcp-context-manager/packages/mcp-agent/README.md

 ## 🎯 Real Example

+### Quick Setup (One Command)
 ```
-You: Please use the MCP Context Manager to analyze this codebase and create all context files.
+You: Please use MCP Context Manager's complete_setup_workflow tool to analyze, document, and setup automatic context loading for this project.

-Claude: I'll analyze your codebase using the MCP Context Manager...
+Claude: I'll run the complete MCP Context Manager workflow...

+[Following the 7-step process]
-[2-3 minutes later]
+[2-3 minutes of analysis and file creation]

 ✅ Created 15 context files
 📊 Analyzed 147 source files
 🎯 Documented 23 patterns
 🏗️ Generated 6 architecture decisions
+🤖 Enabled automatic context loading

-Your codebase is now fully documented!
-Use these patterns for consistent code.
+Your project is fully documented with auto-loading enabled!

 You: Create a new user profile component.

+Claude: [Automatically reads context without being asked]
-Claude: Based on the patterns in agent-context/CODEBASE-CONTEXT.md:
+Based on your established patterns:
 - Using PascalCase naming (like Button.tsx, UserCard.tsx)
 - Following your Zustand pattern from authStore.ts
 - Using your try-catch + toast error handling